 - Hedgerow – Wildlife havens and productive also.

-Edibleculture – Education and pricing
+Edibleculture – How and why plastic Free?

 We are keen to work with permaculturists, forest gardeners and ‘no dig’ growers.
 We are an established business but we as growers ourselves want to learn and develop.

 Through our work with the Abbey School students, we are providing an insight into how a horticultural business is run.
 We are keen to pass our knowledge on to the next generation.
-This will also be demonstrated through our display gardens and courses ranging in subjects such as fruit tree pruning, edible gardening and propagation.